Anniyan: Music

+Release

 The film cleared the censors without any cuts and was rated "U" (Universal) by the Central Board of Film Certification.
 While Shankar had hoped to release the film on Diwali 2004, there were numerous production delays which postponed the release date through early 2005.
-While production was completed in March 2005, the re-recording which began in April took more time than anticipated lasting nearly 45 days with Harris Jayaraj being blamed for further delays.
+While production was completed in March 2005, the re-recording (which began in April) took more time than anticipated, lasting nearly 45 days with Harris Jayaraj being blamed for further delays.
 After the film was postponed from 20 May 2005, and later, from 27 May 2005, the film was finally scheduled for 10 June 2005.
-But, Shankar released it a week later on 17 June 2005 as he considered 8 as his lucky number (1+7 yielding 8).
+But Shankar released it a week later, on 17 June 2005, as he considered 8 as his lucky number (1+7 yielding 8).

-The film was dubbed into other South Indian languages and was released simultaneously in Tamil Nadu, Andhra Pradesh, Karnataka and Kerala.
-The film was also released in key overseas countries like the United States, the United Kingdom, Australia, Germany, Malaysia and Singapore.
+The film was dubbed into other South Indian languages and was released simultaneously in Tamil Nadu, Andhra Pradesh, Karnataka, and Kerala.
+The film was also released in key overseas countries like the United States, the United Kingdom, Australia, Germany, Malaysia, and Singapore.
 The film was released with 404 prints in Tamil and Telugu alone.
 Later, the film was dubbed into French by Paramount Pictures.
 Reportedly, Anniyan is the first Indian film to be dubbed into French and released in French-speaking countries worldwide by Columbia Tristar.
 The film was further dubbed and released in Hindi as Aparichit: The Stranger on 19 May 2006.
-It is the first film featuring Vikram in the lead to have a theatrical release in Hindi.
 At a private screening held a day before its Hindi theatrical release, the film received a "warm reception".
+Aparachitudu was rereleased on 17 May 2024 in Andhra Pradesh and Telangana.